paypal/nemo-firefox-profile/README.md

 ```

 ## Example
 A sample nemo test `example/nemoFirefoxProfileExample.js` is written to demonstrate how to use `nemo-firefox-profile`.
-Custom firefox preferences are provided under `example/config/config.json`
+Custom firefox preferences are provided under `example/config/config.json`.
+We also add a custom header using [modify-headers](https://addons.mozilla.org/en-Us/firefox/addon/modify-headers/) extension

 Once you clone the plugin, at the root level execute following,